Arfin2me/sql-powershell-container/README.md

 docker cp ".\DATABASE.bak" sql-docker-pwsh-final-sql-dev-1:/var/opt/mssql/backup/MyDatabase.bak

+".\DATABASE.bak" means that the PowerShell will choose the file from currently targeted location, make sure you are at the correct folder with .bak file.

 It will overwrite the file at /var/opt/mssql/backup/MyDatabase.bak if it already exists.

 Then inside of Container powershell: